-The Council has adopted Financial Accounting Standards Board (FASB) issued FASB ASC 350, Goodwill and Other Intangible Assets.
-In connection with the adoption of this standard, the Council's unamortized trademark balance will be subject to at least an annual assessment for impairment by applying a fair-value-based test.
-There was no impairment noted for the year ended June 30, 2017.
-As of June 30, 2017, the balance of their trademark was \$218,220.
+In accordance with FASB ASC 350, Goodwill and Other Intangible Assets, the Council's unamortized trademark balance is subject to at least an annual assessment for impairment by applying a fair-value-based test.
+There was no impairment noted for the year ended June 30, 2018.
+As of June 30, 2018, the balance of their trademark was \$243,161.